Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Introduction

-The key assumption of the RWIA is that the wave amplitudes vary over a timescale longer than the corresponding wave periods.
+The key assumption underlying the RWIA is that the wave amplitudes vary over a timescale longer than the corresponding linear wave periods.
 Different derivations of the RWIA approach this condition differently and, therefore, result in different slowness criteria.
-To study the self-consistency of the RWIA, one can initialize the RWIA-based kinetic equation for the internal wave field spectra with the observed GM spectrum and examine the timescale of the response.
-It has been found that this (Boltzmann) timescale, is not consistent with the slowness assumption, posing a significant challenge to the theory \cite[][]{Holloway-1980:oceanic, Lvov-Polzin-Yokoyama-2012:resonant}.
-Also, taking into account near resonance interactions \cite[][]{Lvov-Lvov-Newell-et-al-1997:statistical} was suggested to result in a slower and, therefore, self-consistent spectral adjustment timescale \cite[][]{Lvov-Polzin-Yokoyama-2012:resonant}.
-The ensemble-averaged rates of energy transfer due to wave-wave interaction in short unforced direct numerical simulations and using the kinetic equation were compared by \cite[][]{Eden-Pollmann-Olbers-2019:numerical, Eden-Pollmann-Olbers-2020:towards} and found similar.
-But the question of the consistency of the resonance condition specifically with the actual dynamics is still open.
+To study the \textit{self-consistency} of the RWIA, one can initialize the RWIA-based kinetic equation for the internal wave field spectra with the observed GM spectrum and examine the timescale of the response.
+This (Boltzmann) timescale has been found to be inconsistent with the slowness assumption, posing a significant challenge to the theory \cite[][]{Holloway-1980:oceanic, Lvov-Polzin-Yokoyama-2012:resonant}.
+Taking into account near-resonance interactions \cite[][]{Lvov-Lvov-Newell-et-al-1997:statistical} was suggested to result in a slower and therefore self-consistent spectral adjustment timescale \cite[][]{Lvov-Polzin-Yokoyama-2012:resonant}.
+The ensemble-averaged rates of energy transfer due to wave-wave interactions in short, unforced, direct numerical simulations were found to be similar to those calculated using the kinetic equation \citep{Eden-Pollmann-Olbers-2019:numerical, Eden-Pollmann-Olbers-2020:towards}.
+However, the question of the consistency of the kinetic equation and the assumptions used to derive it with the actual dynamics of typical oceanic internal wave fields, as opposed to the self-consistency of the kinetic equation, is still open.